Album Review – Margo Price’s “Hard Headed Woman”

 Margo Price says what inspired her to get back to her country roots was shaking up her touring band.
 Sturgill Simpson might be partly to blame for that after he stole bass player Kevin Black back.
 Ironically, Simpson did his own stint in the Price Tags before his career exploded.
 But really the story of Hard Headed Woman feels like Margo going back in time to before her two kids with fellow performer Jeremy Ivey, and singing songs about when she was young, heartbroken, and hungry.

 Tough times are where the best country songs come from.
 Margo Price sings about a lot of tough times on this record.
 “Close To You” and “Keep a Picture” capture the authentic emotions of a pining heart, and are graced by strong storytelling.
 “Nowhere is Where” is a sad exploration of Midwest despondency that Price can sing about with authority.
 These songs are also complimented by interesting textures, however understated, like the fiddle in “Nowhere.”
 Price has always struggled to capture the best of herself in studio.
-Hard Headed Woman brakes that streak.
+Hard Headed Woman breaks that streak.

 Price does reprise her tradition of having duet partners sing in uncomfortable keys when Tyler Childers joins her on “Love Me Like You Used To Do.”
 But man is the song a country heartbreaker that ultimately sets right in your ears.
 And even though there’s a lot of sad songs here, the album doesn’t listen through like a downer overall.
 “Losing Streak” is about living out of your car and in the same clothes for a couple of weeks, but Price makes this upbeat country rock anthem feel downright inspirational by the end, constituting one of the record’s best tracks.